Genymobile/scrcpy/doc/virtual_display.md

 scrcpy --new-display=/240    # use the main display size and 240 dpi
 ```

+The new virtual display is destroyed on exit.

 ## Start app

 On some devices, a launcher is available in the virtual display.